NethermindEth/juno/README.md

 ## 🤝 Partnerships

-If you want to establish a partnership with the Juno team, any special need, feel free to reach us via [email](mailto:juno@nethermind.io).
+To establish a partnership with the Juno team, or if you have any suggestion or special request, feel free to reach us via [email](mailto:juno@nethermind.io).

 ## ⭐️ Stargazers over time